Moving your stem cell therapy from research to the clinic and beyond

 Sendai virus–based CytoTune reprogramming kits are one of the most versatile and robust commercially available reprogramming systems and can be used to reprogram a wide range of cell types and origins.
 Additionally, the CTS CytoTune-iPS 2.1 Sendai Reprogramming Kit is the first off-the-shelf reprogramming system designed for clinical and translational research.

-Cell Therapy Systems (CTS)—solutions designed to enable clinical and commercial GMP cell and gene therapy manufacturing
+Cell Therapy Systems (CTS)—solutions designed to enable clinical and commercial cell and gene therapy.

-Patient-derived iPSCs offer exciting potential in both cell therapy and in vitro disease modeling by enabling access to cell populations that are otherwise unavailable from living donors.
-With the recent discovery of site-specific gene editing, this true power is fast approaching. iPSCs can be genetically altered at a specific locus using genome engineering tools such as CRISPR or TALEN.
-In addition to genome editing tools we offer viral transduction solutions, lipid-based transfection reagents and electroporation tools.
-The Invitrogen Neon Transfection System delivers DNA, RNA, and protein into cells while avoiding the challenges faced by transfection reagents and viral methods.
-It is possible to achieve greater than 80% knock out of a specific locus for iPSCs by optimizing electroporation parameters and cell density with the Neon system.
+Patient-derived iPSCs offer exciting potential for both cell therapy and in vitro disease modeling by enabling access to cell populations that are otherwise unavailable from living donors.
+With the recent discovery of site-specific gene editing, fully harnessing and leveraging this capability is fast approaching. iPSCs can be genetically altered at a specific locus using genome engineering tools such as CRISPR or TALEN.
+In addition to genome editing tools we also offer viral transduction solutions, lipid-based transfection reagents and electroporation tools.

 Considerations for banking PSCs

 Generation of a robust PSC bank can be an important precursor to downstream cell therapy applications.
-Developed as a ready-to-use, xeno-free ancillary reagent, CTS PSC Cryomedium can be used to freeze PSCs, enabling large quantities of cells to be safely placed into long-term cryopreservation.
+Towards this, utilizing a cryomedium enables large quantities of cells to be safely placed into long-term cryopreservation.

 Recovery of cryopreserved PSCs

 Careful handling of cryopreserved PSCs is critical to support post-thaw recovery while minimizing cell death.
-To reduce stress from osmotic shock when thawing PSCs in cryomedium, fresh culture medium should be added dropwise.
-Addition of RevitaCell Supplement post-thaw will further enhance PSC attachment and recovery.
+To reduce stress from osmotic shock when thawing PSCs in cryomedium, dropwise addition of fresh culture medium along with specialized supplements can enhance PSC attachment and recovery.

 PSC growth and expansion

-Induced pluripotent stem cells can generate virtually unlimited numbers of differentiated cell types, including neurons, cardiomyocytes, and potentially any other cell type in the body.
-These differentiated cells can then be used in a range of applications.
-Whether for basic research, drug discovery, or future therapeutic applications, stem cell differentiation requires standardized culture methods to ensure reproducible and reliable results.
+iPSCs can generate virtually unlimited numbers of differentiated cell types, including neurons, cardiomyocytes, and potentially any other cell type in the body.
+These differentiated cells can be used in a range of applications including basic research, drug discovery, or future therapeutic applications.
+Stem cell differentiation requires standardized culture methods to help ensure reproducible and reliable results.
 Gibco media, supplements, and substrates provide you with an easy-to-use, flexible set of tools for targeted differentiation to your desired cell lineage.
-Our differentiation portfolio simplifies your workflow and provides you with more control, allowing for faster, more efficient systems.
+Our differentiation portfolio helps simplify your workflow and provides you with more control, enabling for fast, more efficient systems.

 To view the complete differentiation portfolio, go to thermofisher.com/differentiation.